anil-sidhu/laravel-sanctum/README.md

-# Laravel passport
+# Laravel Sanctum
-What is Passport?
+What is Laravel Sanctum ?
-APIs typically use tokens to authenticate users and do not maintain session state between requests.
-Laravel makes API authentication a breeze using Laravel Passport, which provides a full OAuth2 server implementation for your Laravel application development in a matter of minutes.
+Laravel Sanctum provides a featherweight authentication system for SPAs (single page applications), mobile applications, and simple, token based APIs.
+Sanctum allows each user of your application to generate multiple API tokens for their account.
+These tokens may be granted abilities / scopes which specify which actions the tokens are allowed to perform..

 ### You have to just follow a few steps to get following web services
 ##### Login API